RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 <div class="image-caption">Codecs</div>
 {:/nomarkdown}

-Let me guess, you want to watch some videos.
+After a long day you want to just sit down and watch some videos.
 Not quite yet... you need to install some codecs first.
 You also need to know that's what you need, and you need to find a pack of them that hopefully doesn't come with a bunch of ad/spyware.
 Oh yeah, and it may not have that _one_ codec you need.

 Or you can install VLC of course.